 Objective

-The aim of the project is to develop an automated cost price calculation method for French-fries potatoes that can be extended towards products from both the same sector and other sectors.
+The aim of this project is to develop an automated cost price calculation method for French-fries potatoes that can be extended towards products from both the same sector and other sectors.
 This automated cost price calculation method should be established in such a way that it can also be used for other products; not only for arable products including French-fries products, but also for products from other sectors.

 Project description

-The project starts with a breakdown analysis including a breakdown of the most important cost items for the production of French-fries potatoes.
+The project starts with a breakdown analysis of the most important cost items for the production of French-fries potatoes.
 Distinction will be made between fixed and variable costs.
 For reasons of convenience, the existing classification of costs as used in the Dutch FADN will be aligned as much as possible.
-Once all cost items are identified, cost have to be assigned to the production of the French-fries potatoes.
+Once all cost items are identified, costs have to be assigned to the production of the French-fries potatoes.
 Assigning fixed costs is assumed to be the most challenging part in the calculation process of the cost price.
 The breakdown analysis can automatically analyse the developments of the various elements of the breakdown analysis overtime.
 After the development of the automated breakdown analysis for French-fries potatoes, a plan will be developed on how the automated method can be further developed, both for other products resulting from arable farming but also for products from other sectors included in the FADN.

 Expected project output

 An automated cost pricing calculation method for French-fries potatoes consisting of analysis software (algorithms and scripts to have the data from the FADN interpretable and usable for research).
 The calculation method is amenable for generalisation towards other products from both arable farming and other sectors.

-A follow-up plan is also a deliverable.
+Follow-up plan on how the automated method can be further developed.